2025 Artist-in-Residence Application

 Fee Details

-Non-refundable deposit of $250, remainder due 30days before attendance.
+Non-refundable deposit of $250, remainder due 30 days before attendance.
+Please refer to our website listogland.com for further program details and fee structure.

 Grant/Scholarship/other Funding Support